Rocky779/Banking-Application/README.md

 Interpretation:

-* For this part of the project first I load the file , which adds all accounts that were saved in the file to the list of bank accounts hence showing the event "Account Added" several times initially without actually clicking th add account button.
+* For this part of the project first I load the file , which adds all accounts that were saved in the file to the list of bank accounts hence showing the event "Account Added" several times initially without actually clicking the add account button.
 * Then I clicked on view accounts and hence the event "Account information displayed" is shown.
 * After that I created a new account and added it to the list, hence showing the event "Account Added".
 * After that to check if account was added, I clicked on view existing accounts and hence the event